7 Best Surf Spots in Ecuador + Eco-Friendly Places to Stay

 For those seeking a break away from the water, the nearby Pacoche Wildlife Reserve offers a chance to experience a slice of Ecuadorian wilderness while spotting monkeys and other native wildlife.

-Eco-friendly places to stay in San Mateo for surfers
+Eco-friendly hotels in San Mateo for surfers

 Eolia Sustainable Design Hotel